eduardobaitello/kubernetes-playground/istio-mesh/README.md

 Demo application are adaptations from the the following project: https://github.com/DickChesterwood/istio-fleetman

-For every scenario, make sure to do a cleanup `kubectl delete -f istio-fleetman/0x-xxxxxxx/` before proceeding.
+For each scenario, make sure to do a cleanup `kubectl delete -f istio-fleetman/0x-xxxxxxx/` before proceeding.

 ### 01-no-istio-crds